paulrobertlloyd/paulrobertlloyd-v4/src/projects/ning/index.md

 [Ning][1] is an online platform that allows people to create customised social networks.
 I was lead designer from January 2006 to October 2007.

-Working alongside the company’s CEO and designer David Warner, I helped to define and then launch what would become the company’s core product offering: <cite>Your Own Social Network</cite>.
+Working alongside the company’s CEO and designer David Warner, I helped to define and then launch what would become the company’s core product offering: ""Your Own Social Network"".
 This strategy would see the company move away from a portfolio of 20 single-feature social applications aimed at developers, to a consumer-focused product that allowed any group or individual to create and grow a social network around a niche interest, passion or topic.

 Press coverage of the new product was incredibly positive, and by 2009 the company had helped customers launch over a million social networks.